d4n3sh/thedaneshproject/content/posts/2014-01-09-install-spotify-client-arch-linux.md

 <p>cd spotify/</p>
 <p>makepkg -s<br />
 `
-The &#8220;-s&#8221; switch will use pacman to resolve any dependencies.
+The "-s" switch will use pacman to resolve any dependencies.

 3. Install the compile package.